Seagate/cloudfuse/README.md

 * `secure encrypt` - Encrypts a config file.
 * `secure get` - Gets value of a config parameter from an encrypted config file.
 * `secure set` - Updates value of a config parameter.

-Note - If you do not have admin rights, you can still mount your cloud without Windows Service, however the process will stay in the foreground.
-Use `cloudfuse mount <mount path>  --config-file=<config file>` to mount, use Ctrl+C to unmount.

 ## Find help from your command prompt
 To see a list of commands, type `cloudfuse -h`.
 To